Disability Services Grievance Procedure

 The Grievance Procedure is not intended and shall not supersede other university policies and procedures, which may exist for addressing alleged violations of ADAAA and/or Section 504, and other issues of concern for which separate university policies and procedures exist, including for example, grade appeals.
 Students are encouraged to consult with the Director of Disability Services or his or her respective designees regarding the most appropriate university policy or procedure to address a particular concern.

 Preliminary Procedures for Addressing Concerns About Accommodations

-Students with disabilities are responsible for contacting the Director of Disability Services or Special Needs Counselor if reasonable accommodations are not implemented in an effective and timely manner.
+Students with disabilities are responsible for contacting the Director of Disability Services or a Special Needs Counselor if reasonable accommodations are not implemented in an effective and timely manner.
 Disability Services is located in Marquette Hall 112.
-The Director of Disability Services and the Special Needs Counselor can be reached at 504-865-2990.
-The Director of Disability Services can also be reach by email at email@example.com.
+The Director of Disability Services and a Special Needs Counselor can be reached at 504-865-2990.
+The Director of Disability Services can also be reach by email at firstname.lastname@example.org.

 Students with disabilities should first consult with the Director of Disability Services/ADA Coordinator when accommodation-related concerns arise.
 The Director of Disability Services will attempt conflict resolution at the lowest level possible and move forward when necessary to the next appropriate level.
 If the dispute cannot be resolved by this process, the student may then lodge a formal written grievance complaint (see below).